All Products

 • Description: Enter a description for the CEN instance.

-• Resource Group: Select a resource group for the CEN instance.
+• Resource Group and Tag: Select a resource group for the CEN instance.

 In this example, no resource group is selected.
-The CEN instance is added to the default resource group.
+After the CEN instance is created, it is added to the default resource group.

-• Tag: Add tags to the CEN instance.
-In this example, no tag is added to the network instance connection.
+Add tags to the CEN instance.
+In this example, no tag is added to the CEN instance.

 Step 2: Create a transit router instance

-Before connecting network instances, you must create a transit router in the region where the network instance is deployed within the CEN instance.
+Before you can connect network instances using an Enterprise Edition transit router, you must create a transit router in the region where the network instances are deployed.

 1. Log on to the CEN console.

-2. On the Instances page, select the CEN instance created in Step 1, and click the CEN instance ID.
+2. On the Instances page, select the CEN instance that you created in Step 1 and click its instance ID.

-4. In the Create Transit Router dialog box, configure the transit router instance information, and then click OK.
+4. In the Create Transit Router dialog box, configure the transit router and click OK.

 Parameter